SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 * They happen at the same time.
 * At least one is writing to that memory.

-.. note::

 If you have conflicting access to memory from within a single thread,
 Swift guarantees that you'll get an error.

+..
+XXX error either at runtime or compile time

+.. note::

     For multithreaded code,
     use `Thread Sanitizer <https://developer.apple.com/documentation/code_diagnostics/thread_sanitizer>`_
     to help detect conflicting access across threads.

+..
+XXX The xref above doesn't seem to give enough information.
+   What should I be looking for when I get to the linked page?

+..
+XXX Unmarked topic shift here.
+Do we need a heading?
+   Or a paragraph to frame it?
+   Axis: location and duration and read/write

 An access is :newterm:`instantaneous` if it's not possible for other code to run